The Basics of Becoming a Travel Agent

 According to O*NET, here are a few interesting pieces of information:

-- 44% responded that they have to deal with unpleasant or angry people once a year or more but not every month
+- 16% responded that they have to deal with conflict situations every day

 FAQs About How to Become a Travel Agent